Big Brother VIP Albania: Big Brother VIP – Fans' Club

 In the original version of Big Brother, was broadcast a spin-off show with the name Big Brother – Fans' Club and also in the celebrity version this show was broadcast with the name Big Brother VIP – Fans' Club.
 The show premiered on 17 October 2021 and broadcast every Sunday at 12:15 pm, with Dojna Mema as the presenter and Iva Tiço as the opinionist.
 The show features debates and conversations about the latest goings inside and outside the house with a studio audience and celebrity panel, and with the first eliminated housemate who are usually invited to the studio after leaving.
 Megi Pojani replaced Mema as the new Fans' Club presenter for season 2 and Ardit Cuni was the new opionist.
-On the third season, Enxhi Nasufi was the presenter and the two opinionist were Ronaldo Sharka and Ina Kollçaku.
-Big Brother VIP season 3 housemate Heidi Baci, was announced as the host for the fourth season.
+On the third season, Enxhi Nasufi was the presenter and the two opinionists were Big Brother VIP season 2 housemate Ronaldo Sharka and Ina Kollçaku.
+Big Brother VIP season 3 finalist Heidi Baci, was announced as the presenter for the fourth season and the two oponionists were once again Ronaldo Sharka and Big Brother VIP Kosova 2 finalist Shqipe Hysenaj.
+The presenter for the fifth season was Big brother VIP season 2 housemate Kiara Tito and the opinionists were Arjan Konomi and Big Brother VIP season 3 housemate Françeska Murati.